-The upcoming exhibition at Project Arts Centre, informed by a research residency in summer 2018, is clustered around habitat systems and time perspectives: on broadleaf forests and deeper time; on kale and nurturing multispecies’ relations, polyrhythms and dung heaps; on living and dying well; and on soil time.
-Various research samples will be presented, including: organic matter produced from forests (in relation to deeper time space matter); waste from the global trade of goods (in relation to linear economy and narrative of growth); and providing excellent food for compost worms (in relation to soil time and polyrhythms).
+The exhibition at Project Arts Centre was informed by a research residency in summer 2018, was planned to be clustered around habitat systems and time perspectives: on broadleaf forests and deeper time; on kale and nurturing multispecies’ relations, polyrhythms and dung heaps; on living and dying well; and on soil time.
+Various research samples would have been presented, including: organic matter produced from forests (in relation to deeper time space matter); waste from the global trade of goods (in relation to linear economy and narrative of growth); and providing excellent food for compost worms (in relation to soil time and polyrhythms).

 Editors: Chiara Figone, Lívia Páldi and Åsa Sonjasdotter

 ‘Cabbage Garden in Ballyferriter’, Co.
 Kerry, c.
 1925.
 Photograph by Carl Wilhelm von Sydow.
 Image reproduced with kind permission from the National Folklore Collection, University College Dublin.

 ‘Garden near Spiddal’, Co.
 Galway. (n.d.)
 Image reproduced with kind permission of the National Museum of Ireland – Country Life.